vckyou/Reforestation/README.md

-## What did the beaver say to the tree?
-It's been nice gnawing you.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.